DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 A product of Marlwood School in Bristol, Miles Normandale first thought about making a career from playing rugby after moving to Colston School for sixth form.

-Miles completed a three year course at Cardiff Met, where he studied coaching.
-Normandale sprung to the forefront when Cardiff RFC faced Cardiff Met in the SWALEC Cup and signed for Cardiff Blues in 2013.
+Normandale completed a three year course at Cardiff Met, where he studied coaching, and after impressing when Cardiff RFC faced Cardiff Met in the SWALEC Cup he later signed for Cardiff Blues in 2013.

 DoB1993-04-05 BirthplaceMerthyr Tydfil Height1.80 m (5' 11") Weight98 kg (15 st 6 lb) PositionCentre

-Hailing from Mountain Ash, Pascoe represented his local club through junior and youth levels going on to gain international honors for Wales at U16 and U18 age grades whilst studying at Coleg Morgannwg.
+Hailing from Mountain Ash, Pascoe represented his local club through junior and youth levels going on to gain international honors for Wales at Under-16 and Under-18 age grades whilst studying at Coleg Morgannwg.

 Pascoe was drafted into the Blues Academy and given a placement with Cardiff RFC in 2010.
-Further international honors followed at U20 level, with Pascoe playing a prominent role in his country's successful Junior World Cup campaign in the summer of 2012 and the Wales side that were runners up in the 2013 Junior World Cup.
+Further international honors followed at Under-20 level, with Pascoe playing a prominent role in his country's successful Junior World Cup campaign in the summer of 2012 and the Wales side that were runners-up in the 2013 Junior World Cup.

 DoB1993-05-17 BirthplaceLlandough Height1.91 m (6' 3") Weight95 kg (14 st 13 lb) PositionFly Half